Faith-Gray/shopping-cart/README.md

 This project is still a work in progress.
 Below are the following tasks that will be added.

 - Update the review page to have a mosaic format.
-- Add sort and filter functionality to the sort bar
+- Add sort and filter functionality to the sort bar.
 - Update the product pictures on the product page to have a swipe animation.
+- Add checkout

 ### Authors